 Talk to us now

-The National Gambling HelpLine provides confidential information, advice and support for anyone affected by problem gambling in England, Scotland and Wales.
+The National Gambling Helpline provides confidential information, advice and support for anyone affected by gambling problems in England, Scotland and Wales.

 You can speak with our Advisers over the phone or via live chat every day of the year, 24 hours a day.
 They will be able to listen to what’s going on for you, and can talk you through all of the options available to you for support in your local area, online or over the phone.

 If the link to live chat is not displayed below the service is currently closed.

 To start a live chat with one of our Advisers, click on the link below.
 You will be prompted to enter a username of your choice.
 When you have done this, it will open a chat window where you and the Adviser can type messages to each other.
 This chat window is completely private and secure, and you can request a transcript or links to be sent to you afterwards if you would like.

 This service is for people in the UK

 Live chat is only available to users in England, Scotland and Wales.
 If you are outside of these areas, you can access online support via Gambling Therapy.